 Empathy, compassion and love bring a whole new dimension to your relationships when you hold these intentions in the background of your communication.
-They help you ‘tune-in’ to the other, feel the person behind the eyes and relate with openness that’s an outcome of feeling love for the other.
+They help you ‘tune in’ to the other, feel the person behind the eyes and relate with an openness that’s an outcome of feeling love for the other.

 Communication tip: Open yourself up to the other by feeling your own empathy, compassion and love for yourself.
 Paradoxically, this frees you up to feel these things for your partner.

 4. Practice unilateral virtue